 Price Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada ($13.23/g).

-Although Keats may not be AS good looking as the other strains made by this company that I’ve tried out, I’d still say it’s above average.
-The size of the buds were smaller than I was expecting, not pop-corn nugs however.
-They were also a little drier than the super sticky, fresh buds that were present in Quadra, or Galiano.
-The colors really stand out here though, as you can see, the buds are of a lime green color mixed with some dark green spots.
-Healthy looking trichomes are very present all over the weed as well, with a very small amount of grey/orange pistils.
-The visuals are alright, just alright though, I’ve seen better, but I’ve seen WAY worse, plus the terpenes were completely alive here.
+Although Keats may not be as good looking as the other strains made by this company that I’ve tried out, I’d still say it’s above average.
+The size of the buds was smaller than I was expecting, not pop-corn nugs, however.
+They were also a little drier than the super sticky, fresh buds present in Quadra, or Galiano.
+The colors stand out here though, as you can see, the buds are of a lime green color mixed with dark green spots.
+Healthy looking trichomes are very present all over the weed, with a minimal amount of grey/orange pistils.
+The visuals are alright, just alright though, I’ve seen better, but I’ve seen WAY worse, plus the terpenes were completely alive.

-The flavors really come out and you can taste the sweetness that the limonene emits, while also tasting the spiciness from the caryophyllene.
-It’s a great mix on the inhale, there are some skunky notes on the exhale and the after taste.
-Very enjoyable especially when you add in the fact that the smoke itself is very smooth and lively, probably my favorite aspect from this entire Keats strain review.
+The flavors really come out, and you can taste the sweetness that the limonene emits while also tasting the spiciness from the caryophyllene.
+It’s a great mix on the inhale; there are some skunky notes on the exhale and the after taste.
+It is very enjoyable, especially when you add that the smoke itself is very smooth and lively, probably my favorite aspect from this entire Keats strain review.

-Based on many other consumer reviews, many people talked about this being of those “energizing” strains, it wasn’t really the case with my experience.
-I actually felt the indica side of things with this weed, the high was both cerebral and a body high, it kinda drained me.
+Based on many other consumer reviews, many people talked about this being of those “energizing” strains; it wasn’t really the case with my experience.
+I actually felt the Indica side of things with this weed; the high was cerebral and a body high; it kind of drained me.
 I felt like it wasn’t the most “functional” high, although this part is usually completely subjective.
-The main effects usually lasted about an hour to an 1.5 hours (with the munchies VERY present) and quite the lack of energy once all was set and done.
+The main effects usually lasted about an hour to 1.5 hours (with the munchies VERY present) and quite the lack of energy once all was set and done.

-Another really solid product from Broken Coast, although it may be my least favorite one that I;ve tried so far from them, it’s definitely above average when you compare it with other flower that’s available out there.
-I would not recommend this to a complete beginner, only because of the way the buzz hit me personally, I would go for something a little lighter.
-If you’re a regular consumer, you should try this Keats out, just make sure all the important things are taken care of.
-If you;ve tried this out before, let me know what you think in the comments below.
+Another really solid product from Broken Coast, although it may be my least favorite one that I’ve tried so far from them, it’s definitely above average when you compare it with other weed that’s available out there.
+I would not recommend this to a complete beginner, only because of the way the high hit me personally, I would go for something a little lighter.
+If you’re a regular consumer, you should try this Keats out; just make sure all the important things are taken care of beforehand.
+If you’ve tried this out before, let me know what you think in the comments below.